cybearl/cypack/README.md

 Contains a simple multi-level logger that logs to the console based on `Winston`.
 - `logger`: A simple multi-level logger that logs to the console based on `Winston`.

+### Math utilities
+Contains utilities to perform mathematical operations.
+- `mapRange`: Maps a number from one range to another.

+### Styling utilities
+Contains utilities to manipulate CSS styles.
+- `shadeColor`: Shades a color by a percentage.

 ### URLs utilities
 Contains utilities to manipulate URLs.
 - `addParamsToUrl`: Allows to add query parameters to a URL.
+- `currentUrlOrigin`: Get the current URL origin or null if it's not available.

 ### React hooks
 Contains a set of React hooks that can be used in React components.